Worcester Regional Airport: Category III landing system

 On April 28, 2016, Massport approved funding for the installation of a Category IIIb instrument landing system at ORH.
 The geographic location of the airport, on top of the tallest hill in the city reaching approximately 1,000 feet above sea level, leaves Worcester on average with 40 more days of fog a year than nearby Boston.
 The installation of the Category IIIb landing system will allow capable aircraft to land and depart in virtually all weather conditions.
 The installation of the landing system also included the addition of a jug-handle taxiway at the approach end of Runway 11.

 The ILS system was completed in December 2017 and went live on March 19, 2018.
 Completion of the ILS allowed JetBlue to add a flight from Worcester to New York-JFK, operated with an Embraer 190 aircraft capable of autoland.
-The same aircraft is used for flights to Ft.
+The same aircraft was used for flights to Ft.
 Lauderdale and Orlando likewise are also able to use the ILS.
-However, American's flight to Philadelphia was operated by an Embraer 145 aircraft which was not able to use the newly installed Category III system which led to many weather cancellations and diversions during their second brief tenure.
+However, American's flight to their Philadelphia hub was operated by an Embraer 145 aircraft which was not able to use the newly installed Category III system which led to many weather cancellations and diversions during their second brief tenure.
+When American moved their route from Philadelphia to their New York-JFK hub, they upgraded the route from the E145 to the Embraer 175 and it was able to use the Category III system.